-We bought a new KitchenAid Artisan Mini stand mixer.
-It came with 3 standard attachments (dough hook, whisk, beater) and we needed place to keep them.
-Having such a lovely machine calls for nice display of it and it’s attachments.
-So instead of throwing them into drawer (which is already overcrowded) I decided to go different way.
-I built this simple KitchenAid attachments holder to be used under wall cabinet.
-Same idea like some others have done.
-For example this Jamie’s “DIY stand mixer attachments organizer“.
+The same idea like some others have done.
+For example, this Jamie’s “DIY stand mixer attachments organizer“.
 But takes no valuable counter space.
-End result is visually pleasing and there is no usability problems surfaced yet.
-We quickly learned the correct movement to place attachments in correctly.
-That simple cutting board rack on photo is also built by me.
+The result is visually pleasing and there is no usability problems surfaced yet.
+We quickly learned the correct movement to place attachments correctly.
+That simple cutting board rack on the photo is also built by me.

 Design & measurements

-I designed this to be used for maximum of 4 attachments.
-For our household it’s enough.
-Material needed was following:
+I designed this to be used for a maximum of 4 attachments.
+For our household, it’s enough.
+Following material was used:

 - 4pcs – 12mm dowels

 - 2pcs – 6mm dowels (I did cut them in half to get 4pcs)

 - 40mm/4cm wide strip of plywood- length was around 420mm/42cm

 The main point was to save space on countertop and have organized way to keep them.
 The best option was to hang them under the cabinet.
 Still in sight, but not cluttering space.
 And all beaters are at your fingertips.
 To mount them upside-down I needed a way to hook them in place.

 Representing actual adapter on KitchenAid stand mixer was an ideal solution.